ramonskie/codex/walkthrough/concourse_pipelines_setup.md

     channel: '#your_channel name'

 ```
+### Adding Smoke Tests to Pipeline

+If the deployment you set up pipeline for has a smoke tests errand, you can add smoke tests errand to your existing pipeline pretty easily by following the instruction below:

+First,  run `genesis ci smoke-test your_smoke_tests_errand_name`, then run `genesi ci repipe`, you will be prompted for a `y` or `N` in “apply configuration? [yN]:”, type `y` and your pipeline configuration is updated.

 ### Authentication Management for Teams

 To be continued: how to manage authentication for teams.
 For main team ,how we use Github oAuth instead of Basic Auth.